Get started by searching below:

 What Is a Wrongful Death in a Nursing Home?

 Nursing home residents and their families rely on facilities to provide high-quality care.
 When this doesn’t happen, it can have fatal consequences.
+In these cases, taking legal action may be an option.

 Losing a loved one is hard enough.
 If their death was caused by nursing home neglect or abuse, it can be agonizing to know they might still be alive if they received proper care.

-We can help families in all 50 states.
 If you believe your loved one’s death could have been prevented with proper care in a nursing facility, don’t wait to take action.

-Recent Nursing Home Wrongful Death Lawsuit Payouts
+Recent Nursing Home Wrongful Death Settlements & Verdicts

-Most of these lawsuits are resolved out of court through wrongful death nursing home settlements.
-Payouts vary and depend on the specifics of the case, but some are worth over $1 million.
+Most nursing home wrongful death lawsuits are resolved through out-of-court settlements.
+Payouts vary and depend on the specifics of each case, but some are worth over $1 million.

 The best way to determine the value of your potential nursing home wrongful death settlement or verdict is by getting a free consultation.

-Our caring patient advocates are available 24/7 and can help determine if you are eligible to file a wrongful death nursing home lawsuit.
+Our caring patient advocates are available 24/7 and can help determine if you are eligible to file a nursing home wrongful death lawsuit.

 Call (855) 264-6310 right now or Click to Live Chat to get a free case review from a member of our team.